-What is the variant?
-The alpha variant, formerly called B.1.1.7, was first seen in the United Kingdom in September 2020, according to the World Health Organization (WHO).
+Where did the variant emerge?
+The alpha variant, formerly called B.1.1.7, was first seen in the United Kingdom in September 2020, according to WHO(WHO).
 By December 2020, the variant had shown up in the United States.

 Do vaccines work?
-Research to date suggests that the two mRNA COVID-19 vaccines (also called the Pfizer and Moderna vaccines, respectively) are effective at preventing symptomatic infections with the alpha variant of the coronavirus.
-For instance, a study published June 28 in the journal Nature Communications found that the blood of health care workers who had been vaccinated with the Pfizer shot was effective at neutralizing B.1.1.7.
-A single dose of the Johnson & Johnson vaccine also stimulates neutralizing antibodies that protect against the alpha variant, J&J recently reported.
+Research to date suggests that the two mRNA COVID-19 vaccines (Pfizer and Moderna vaccines) are effective at preventing symptomatic infections with the alpha variant of the coronavirus.
+For instance, a study published June 28, 2021 in the journal Nature Communications found that the blood of health care workers who had been vaccinated with the Pfizer shot was effective at neutralizing B.1.1.7.
+A single dose of the Johnson & Johnson vaccine also stimulates neutralizing antibodies that protect against the alpha variant, J&J reported in July, 2021.

 Beta variant (B.1.351)

-What is the variant?
-The beta variant, formerly called B.1.351, was first detected in South Africa in May 2020 and was designated a variant of concern in December 2020, according to WHO.
+Where did the variant emerge?
+The beta variant, formerly called B.1.351, was first detected in South Africa in October 2020 and was designated a variant of concern in December 2020, according to WHO.

 Gamma variant (P.1)

-What is the variant?
+Where did the variant emerge?
 The earliest documented samples of the gamma variant, also known as P.1, were collected in Brazil in November 2020, according to the WHO.
 Scientists first found the variant in Japan in early January 2021, when four travelers tested positive for the virus after a trip to Brazil; researchers then found evidence that the variant was already widespread in the South American country, The New York Times reported.
 Gamma was labeled as a variant of concern on Jan.
 11, 2021.

 What are key mutations?
 Gamma is closely related to beta (B.1.351), and the two variants share some of the same mutations in their spike proteins, the Times reported.
 These spike protein mutations include N501Y, which helps the virus bind tightly to cells and is also found in the alpha (B.1.1.7) lineage.
 The spike mutation K417T may also help gamma latch onto cells, while the E484K mutation likely helps the variant dodge certain antibodies.
 And according to the CDC, in addition to these three mutations, the variant carries eight additional sequence changes in its spike: L18F, T20N, P26S, D138Y, R190S, D614G, H655Y and T1027I.

 Why is the variant concerning?
 Several studies suggest that gamma is about twofold more transmissible than its parent coronavirus lineage, B.1.1.28, and that gamma infections are associated with a significantly higher viral load than other variants.
-Compared with the original strain of SARS-CoV-2, Gamma shows less susceptibility to several monoclonal antibody treatments, including bamlanivimab and etesevimab, according to the CDC.
-And according to a recent study, published May 12 in the journal Cell Host & Microbe, the variant also appears relatively resistant to neutralization by convalescent plasma and antibodies drawn from vaccinated people.
+Compared with the original strain of SARS-CoV-2, gamma shows less susceptibility to several monoclonal antibody treatments, including bamlanivimab and etesevimab, according to the CDC.
+And according to a study, published May 12, 2021 in the journal Cell Host & Microbe, the variant also appears relatively resistant to neutralization by convalescent plasma and antibodies drawn from vaccinated people.

 Do vaccines work?
 Moderna's COVID-19 vaccine produces neutralizing antibodies against gamma, although the shot is slightly less effective against the variant than it is against the original strain of the virus, the company announced on June 29.
 The Pfizer vaccine showed similar levels of protection against gamma in a recent study, Business Insider reported; and the single-dose Johnson & Johnson vaccine also produces neutralizing antibodies against the variant, according to a recent statement from the company.